What is a Value Stock: Value Stocks Definition

 Typical Methods to Find a Value stock

 Certain financial ratios are typically used to quickly ascertain if a given stock is trading at an attractive valuation.
-These ratios include Price to Earnings multiple (P/E Ratio), Price to Book multiple (P/B Ratio), Price to Sales multiple (P/S Ratio), Earnings Yield (Earnings/Price expressed as an yield), etc. These are all to be taken as quick rules of thumb, and should not be used as the final judgment of the value.
+These ratios include Price to Earnings ratio (P/E Ratio), Price to Book Ratio (P/B Ratio), Price to Sales multiple (P/S Ratio), Earnings Yield (Earnings/Price expressed as an yield), etc. These are all to be taken as investment rules of thumb, and should not be used as the final judgment of the value.

 Other more classical methods to value a company can include versions of Discounted Cash Flow analysis.
 Essentially, this attempts to find the Present Value of the cash the company is expected to generate in the future for its shareholders.
 As can be imagined, the difficulty lies in the fact that predicting future cash flow can be very inaccurate.
 The discount rate also needs to make an implicit judgment on the risk involved in this investment, which can be unreliable, and also prone to change over time as the company matures.
 This method is still worth using if it is possible to break the business operations down and approximate some parts to an annuity or a bond like instrument.